RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 When you run the `redis` Docker image, you can open a bash shell instance and run `redis-cli` from the container.

-1. To begin, pull and start the `redis` Docker image by using the following Docker command in the terminal or command-line for your operating system:
+1. Enter this command in your command-line interface.
+A bash prompt opens in your Docker image.

     ``` sh
     $ docker pull redis